Timothy Insoll: Projects in Northern Ghana

+Becoming Muslim project

-Between 2016 and 2022, Timothy Insoll was PI on an ERC Advanced Grant funded project, Becoming Muslim: Conversion to Islam and Islamisation in Eastern Ethiopia (694254 ERC-2015-AdG).
+Between 2016 and 2022, Timothy Insoll was Principal Investigator on a European Research Council (ERC) Advanced Grant funded project, Becoming Muslim: Conversion to Islam and Islamisation in Eastern Ethiopia.
 Initial funding for fieldwork in Harar (2014) and Harlaa (2015 and 2016) was provided by the British Academy and the Van Berchem Foundation.
 The ERC research team included ceramic, archaeobotany, zooarchaeology, osteology, and isotopic specialists and a project postdoctoral researcher, GIS specialist, Dr Nadia Khalaf.
 The project has established archaeological chronologies for Harar and Harlaa, both previously unexcavated, which show that Harar was founded subsequent to Harlaa in the mid-15th century as the capital of the Sultanate of Adal.
 Whilst Harlaa was established in the mid-6th century and abandoned in the 15th century.
 Harlaa was a major trade and manufacturing centre, with a particular burst of activity between the 11th and 13th centuries attested by material from a cosmopolitan range of sources, China, Yemen, Iran, Central Asia, Egypt, India, and across the Horn of Africa.
 Carnelian beads and marine shell were worked using South Asian derived techniques.
 Evidence for the presence of Muslims - mosques, burials, and dated Arabic inscriptions - occurred from the mid-12th century.
 Isotopic analyses of teeth from Muslim and non-Muslim burials suggested significantly different Islamisation processes to the Gao region with greater population mobility between urban and rural environments and less pastoralist conversion being influential factors.
 The research outcomes have been presented in numerous publications, and in a tri-lingual interpretative display, Harlaa - Lost City of the Medieval Sultanate of Harla, Ethiopia, installed in a community site museum at Ganda Biyo (Harlaa).
 A conference, Archaeological Perspectives on Conversion to Islam and Islamisation in Africa, and a special section in the journal Antiquity, “Cosmopolitanism in Medieval Ethiopia” (2021), also resulted from the research in eastern Ethiopia.